EXJUSTICE/GradientCrescent/README.md

 # GradientCrescent Repo
-Host directory for all repositories containing code from my GradientCrescent articles
+Host directory for all repositories containing code from GradientCrescent.
+All tutorial links together with code can be found within each subdirectory.

 ## Table of Contents